taivlam/cps218/assignment-ch-1.md

     * Choice (c) is a release candidate, indicated by the newer practice of using the `*rc` suffix.

 ## Question 3
 > Many types of software are available today.
-Which type of software does Linux represent?<br>
+Which type of software does Linux represent?
+>
 > a. open source<br>
 > b. closed source<br>
 > c. freeware<br>